DataBiosphere/terra-cli/CONTRIBUTING.md

    9. Publish the new Docker image and update the default image that the CLI uses to the new version (see instructions in section above).

-#### Authentication
-The `src/main/java/bio/terra/cli/auth/` directory contains classes that handle authentication.
-Currently, the only supported authentication method is Google OAuth.

 #### Commands
-The `src/main/java/bio/terra/cli/command/` directory contains the hierarchy of the commands as they appear to the user.
+The `command` package contains the hierarchy of the commands as they appear to the user.
-With the exception of the `app/passthrough` sub-directory, the directory structure matches the command hierarchy.
+The directory structure matches the command hierarchy.
+The only exception to this are the pass-through app commands (e.g. `terra gsutil`), which are at the top level of the hierarchy, but in the `app/passthrough` sub-directory.

 `Main` is the top-level command and child commands are defined in class annotations.
 Most of the top-level commands (e.g. `auth`, `server`, `workspace`) are strictly for grouping; the command itself doesn't do anything.
-An empty class body with child commands defined in the annotation creates such a grouping command.

-#### Context
+#### Serialization
-The `src/main/java/bio/terra/cli/context/` directory contains the objects that represent the current state.
-Since the CLI Java code exits after each command, this state is persisted on disk by the `GlobalContext` and `WorkspaceContext` classes.
+There are 4 types of objects.
+- Internal state and business logic
+  - Top-level package
+  - May be a part of the state (e.g. `Workspace`, `User`) or just contain business logic (e.g. `WorkspaceUser`)
+- Serialization format for writing to disk
+  - `serialization.disk` package
+  - Prefixed with "Disk" (e.g. `DiskWorkspace`, `DiskUser`)
+- Serialization format for command input/ouput
+  - `serialization.command` package
+  - Prefixed with "Command" (e.g. `CommandWorkspace`, `CommandUser`)
+- Create/update parameters
+  - `serialization.command.createupdate package`
+  - Most of these parameter classes are not actually being used for command input/output.
+I put them in a sub-package under `serialization.command` because I think we might want to expose them to users in the future. e.g. By passing in a json file instead of specifying lots of options, as we do now for bucket lifecycle rules.

 #### Terra and cloud services
 The `src/main/java/bio/terra/cli/service/` directory contains classes that communicate with Terra and cloud services.